 Harry Murphy Dean’s Enhancement Fund for Excellence in the College of Forestry, Wildlife and Environment

 This award was created by Harry Murphy through a gift from his estate.
 Murphy was a forestry graduate of Pennsylvania State University and a WWII veteran.
-When he took his first job as a forester with Tennessee Valley Authority in Sheffield, Ala., he never knew that would change the forestry consulting industry in the South.
+When he took his first job as a forester with the Tennessee Valley Authority in Sheffield, Alabama, he never knew that it would change the forestry consulting industry in the South.
 In 1952, Murphy partnered with John Bradley, who owned a small forestry consulting firm.
 With Murphy serving as vice president and John Bradley serving as president, the once small forestry consulting firm grew to be Resource Management Services.
-Today RMS has an international reputation as an outstanding forestry consulting firm and is one of the largest, if not the largest, such firms in the United States.
+Today, RMS has an international reputation as an outstanding forestry consulting firm and is one of the largest, if not the largest, such firms in the United States.
 Many of the leaders at RMS can trace their roots back to Auburn University’s forestry program.
 More than 40 foresters who have graduated from Auburn have worked at RMS.

-Lyle C. Tom Endowed Graduate Award for a Graduate of the College of Forestry, Wildlife and Environment
+Lyle C. Tom Endowed Graduate Award

 The Lyle C. Tom Fellowship was created in 2005 to encourage graduate work in the field of forestry.
 Tom was born in Monroe, Mich.
-He received a bachelor of science in forest management in 1952 from the University of Michigan and a master of forestry in 1953.
+He received a Bachelor of Science in forest management in 1952 from the University of Michigan and a Master of Forestry in 1953.
 Tom served in the U.S. Marine Corps as a 1st Lieutenant from 1953-55.
 His professional forestry career began in 1956 with Bowater Paper Company, and he later retired from International Paper Company.
 Following his career with International Paper Company, he became a private forestry consultant and was a 50-year member of the Society of American Foresters.
 Tom was a registered forester in the states of Alabama and Mississippi, a member of the Alabama Forestry Association, and a past chairman of the Alabama Forestry Council.

-Westervelt Fellowship
+The Westervelt Company Fellowship

 As the largest forest industry company headquartered in Alabama, Westervelt recognizes the critical role that our college plays in preparing students to manage forest and wildlife resources.
 The College of Forestry, Wildlife and Environment is pleased to have enjoyed a mutually beneficial relationship with Westervelt for many years.
 Our strong relationship dates back to 1949 and has endured and flourished for more than 60 years.
 This partnership began when Westervelt, realizing the importance of investing in forestry education, developed the college’s first endowed scholarship.
 That scholarship, the Gulf States Paper Corporation Endowed Scholarship in Forestry, now carries a current market value of $320,000 and has been used throughout the years to educate dozens of forestry students.